How do I find a teaching job in the Middle East

 3 Hidden Factors That Affect Your Finances Abroad

 One of the main reasons teachers work abroad is to save money.
-But I find that teachers who have not yet worked abroad sometimes lack the knowledge to fully evaluate one job against another, and so they fall [...]
+But teachers who have not yet worked abroad can lack the knowledge to fully evaluate one job against another, and so they fall back on the [...]

 5 Top Tips For Teachers Relocating Abroad

 Ready, set, go… 5 top tips to make your relocation easier It’s almost September- the time when most international school jobs start.
-Here are my top tips to make your relocation abroad as smooth as possible: Attestation- get on [...]
+Here are my top tips to make your relocation abroad as smooth as possible: Attestation/Authentication/Legalisation Get on [...]

 Making Your CV Go From Good to Great